Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Acknowlegement

-## I would like to thank my mentor for her guidance, Kieron and the education department for giving me numerous and generous extensions to submit this project, Lee for encouraging me when I was giving up.
+* I would like to thank my mentor for her guidance, Kieron and the education department for giving me numerous and generous extensions to submit this project, Lee for encouraging me when I was giving up.

-## youtube for the videos on "how to"(pardon me I forgot the authors and personalities involved)
+* youtube for the videos on "how to"(pardon me I forgot the authors and personalities involved)

-## W3School
+* W3School

-## google search engine
+* google search engine

+* fontawasome

+* pexels

+* fixabay

+* google font

-## SSE for sorting out powercut at the crucial time
+* SSE for sorting out powercut at the crucial time